- Message from the Head of History

-With these goals in mind, the department offers a variety of undergraduate and postgraduate degrees (see the current prospectus for full details) and we also have a lively community of doctoral students working on a diverse range of topics.
+With these goals in mind, the department offers a variety of undergraduate and postgraduate degrees and we also have a lively community of doctoral students working on a diverse range of topics.

 The department has an international reputation for research in many different areas.
 Sussex historians have, for example, produced ground-breaking work in the history of science, environmental history, the history of rights, modern political thought, Jewish history, the history of emotions, the history of childhood and youth, the history of war, and the history of living standards and economic inequality.
 Our research and teaching interests span the globe: Britain, Europe, America, North Africa, India, China and the Middle East are areas of particular strength.

 If you want to find out more about history at Sussex, explore our website, contact us by email or come to an open day on campus.